Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lZOTwEhBFO4.md

 ### Transcript

-> um why are there fines so big because it's a big feature um
+> why are there fines so big because it's a big feature